 Use a level for the first row.
 Then check periodically to make sure everything is level as you hang the rest of your shiplap boards.

-If needed, rip final row to the proper gap width for your last row to make it flush with the ceiling (if you started at the bottom) or flush with your mark for the seating (if you started at the top).
+If needed, rip the final row to the proper gap width for your last row to make it flush with the ceiling (if you started at the bottom) or flush with your mark for the seating (if you started at the top).

 Step 4: Start building box storage space opening.

 To cut the larger pieces of plywood, we used a circular saw and clamped down a large level for a guide to make sure things are straight because we didn’t have a table saw.

-Step 5: Build side panels of storage box.
+Step 5: Build side panels of the storage box.

-Measure your side panels of your alcove against the wall.
+Measure the side panels of your alcove against the wall.
 Subtract 1.5 inches to account for plywood width on the back and trim width.

 Cut out the side panels from the plywood.

 Attach the side panels to the back of the box.
 Use a little bit of wood glue and then nail corner joints together with finish nailer.

-Step 6: Hang U shaped box inside shiplap alcove.
+Step 6: Hang the U-shaped box inside the shiplap alcove.

-Find and mark where the studs are in your wall.
+Find and mark where the studs are on your wall.
 We used wood screws and drilled them into the wall through the plywood where there were studs.

 Note: we left the floor exposed in the box.
 If you wanted that to be finished off with plywood as well you’d want to put that down before hanging the box.